 - Competitors are required to report for the compulsory race safety briefing at the event venue, at 7.00am on the Friday of the event.
 The Task Committee may elect to start the briefing at 6am in which case all participants will be informed by SMS/group chat facility.

-- The race will normally begin at 8am.
+- The race will begin between 7 and 7.30am.
 Any change to this plan will be shared by SMS/group chat facility.

 - A compulsory over-night rest period begins at 9.00pm on Saturday.
 All competitors need to stop flying by 8pm (obligatory land-by time) and report in their last position to the event organisers by 9pm.
 Competitors can start racing again at 7am on the next morning.
 They must start from within a 400m radius of the race ending location registered at 9pm the previous evening.

 - Pilots should attempt to send a text message “OK” after their 9pm end-of-day, to help assure the race organisers and their supporter of their safety.